A function from a spatial, temporal or spatiotemporal domain to an attribute range.

 Specifies the various dimension types for coverage values.

 The base class for exceptions thrown when a quantity can't be evaluated.

 A coverage is a feature that associates positions within a bounded space (its domain) to feature attribute values (its range).
 In other words, it is both a feature and a function.
 Examples include a raster image, a polygon overlay, or a digital elevation matrix.

 A coverage may represent a single feature or a set of features.

 A coverage domain is a set of geometric objects described in terms of direct positions.
 It may be extended to all of the direct positions within the convex hull of that set of geometric objects.
 The direct positions are associated with a spatial or temporal coordinate reference system.
 Commonly used domains include point sets, grids, collections of closed rectangles, and other collections of geometric objects.
 The geometric objects may exhaustively partition the domain, and thereby form a tessellation such as a grid or a TIN.
 Point sets and other sets of non-conterminous geometric objects do not form tessellations.
 Coverage subtypes may be defined in terms of their domains.

-exist and in the topological dimension of the geometric objects they contain.
-Clearly, the geometric
+they exist and in the topological dimension of the geometric objects they contain.
+Clearly, the

-objects that make up a domain cannot have a topological dimension greater than the coordinate dimension
+geometric objects that make up a domain cannot have a topological dimension greater than the

 TM_GeometricPrimitives that may also be used to define domains of coverages.

 The range of a coverage is a set of feature attribute values.
 It may be either a finite or a transfinite set.
 Coverages often model many associated functions sharing the same domain.
 Therefore, the value set is represented as a collection of records with a common schema.